 Once the data is collected, the BALTO researchers intend to use new technologies in data science and machine learning to analyze and identify statistically relevant patterns.
 This will allow unprecedented levels of detail and complex simulations that can be used by planning officials.

-In addition to Chavis, other co-PIs on the project include Christopher Antoun, an assistant research professor in the iSchool; Jessica Vitak, an associate professor in the iSchool; Sevgi Erdogand, an assistant research professor in UMD’s School of Architecture, Planning and Preservation; and Seema Iyer, an associate director and research assistant professor in the Jacob France Institute at the University of Baltimore.
+In addition to Chavis, other co-PIs on the project include Christopher Antoun, an assistant research professor in the iSchool; Jessica Vitak, an associate professor in the iSchool; Sevgi Erdogan, an associate professor at the School of Information Studies (iSchool) at Syracuse University; and Seema Iyer, an associate director and research assistant professor in the Jacob France Institute at the University of Baltimore.

 The first two years of the project will be focused on the development of the BALTO toolkit.
 In addition to the BALTOApp, the team will design BALTODash, a dashboard for all stakeholders to view, analyze and discuss the data collected; and a robust simulator, BALTOSim, which will allow the researchers to test the impact of proposed solutions at a city scale.